irtizaaah/irtizaaah/README.md

   <p align="center">
     I'm a senior computer science major at California State University.
     <br />
-    My github includes passion projects and a couple of school projects I've put my time and effort into.
+    My github includes passion projects, as well as a couple of school projects I've put my time and effort into.
   </p>
 </div>